 Lysergic acid diethylamide overview

-Lysergic acid diethylamide is under development for the treatment of anxiety disorders, major depressive disorder, and unspecified cancer.
+Lysergic acid diethylamide is under development for the treatment of anxiety disorders, major depressive disorder, unspecified cancer, premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD).
 The therapeutic candidate acts by targeting 5-hydroxytryptamine receptor 2A (5HT2A).
 It is administered through sublingual route.

 MindBio Therapeutics overview

 MindBio Therapeutics is a Pharmaceuticals and Healthcare company that offers drug development services.
-The company is Headquartered in Melbourne, Victoria, Australia.
+The company is Headquartered in Vancouver, Canada.

 For a complete picture of Lysergic acid diethylamide’s drug-specific PTSR and LoA scores, buy the report here.